tsener/bariera/README.md

 ## Redeploy on fresh Raspberry

--It would be best to install DietPI.
+- It would be best to install DietPI.
--Make sure you have python 3.x and nginx installed -Copy the nginx config  file over /etc/nginx/sites-available/default -Satisfy the lib dependencies from bariera.py using pip install -Place bariera.py e.g. in /opt, and make it executable -Start it using python3 /opt/bariera.py
+- Make sure you have python 3.x and nginx installed
+- Copy the nginx config  file over /etc/nginx/sites-available/default
+- Satisfy the lib dependencies from bariera.py using pip install
+- Place bariera.py e.g. in /opt, and make it executable
+- Start it using python3 /opt/bariera.py
--Optionally  add the above to start on boot.
+- Optionally  add the above to start on boot.